civican/legisinfo/44-1/bills/C-11/bill_text.md

 Paragraph 42(1)(b) of the `Accessible Canada Act` is replaced by the following:

-the conditions **imposed on** the regulated entity under **section 9.1** of the `Broadcasting Act` that relate to the identification and removal of barriers and the prevention of new barriers;
+the conditions imposed on the regulated entity under section 9.1 of the `Broadcasting Act` that relate to the identification and removal of barriers and the prevention of new barriers;

-> **Explanatory Note**:
-> Relevant portion of subsection 42(1):
-> *Existing Text*:
-> > A regulated entity that carries on a broadcasting undertaking must, before the expiry of one year after the day fixed or determined by regulations made under subsection 45(1) that apply to that regulated entity, prepare and publish, in accordance with this Act and regulations made under that subsection, an accessibility plan respecting
-> >
-> > the conditions of the regulated entity's licence issued under Part II of the `Broadcasting Act` that relate to the identification and removal of barriers and the prevention of new barriers;

 ### Section 47

 Paragraph 118(3)(a) of the Act is replaced by the following:

-a condition **imposed under section 9.1** of the `Broadcasting Act`;
+a condition imposed under section 9.1 of the `Broadcasting Act`;

-> **Explanatory Note**:
-> Relevant portion of subsection 118(3):
-> *Existing Text*:
-> > Regulations made under subsection 117(1) that are in relation to the identification, prevention and removal of barriers in an area referred to in paragraph 5(g) do not apply in respect of a regulated entity that carries on a broadcasting undertaking if requirements in relation to the identification, prevention and removal of barriers in that area apply to the regulated entity under
-> > a condition of a licence issued under Part II of the `Broadcasting Act`;

 ## Transitional Provisions